studylab1/SAMR-Enum-Lab/Tools_Comparison_Summary.md

 # SAMR Enumeration Tools Comparison

 This page provides a comparison of tools used for SAMR enumeration in Active Directory environments.
 Each tool's specifications, supported SAMR operations (OpNums), compatibility, and limitations are documented.
-This data was collected to show how different tools access, retrieve, and handle SAMR data, including in multi-forest configurations.
+This data was collected to show how different tools access, retrieve, and handle SAMR data, including in cross-forest configurations.

 ## Table of Contents
 1. [Introduction](#introduction)